jrmiddle/JMPrevNextAccessoryView/README.md

 To use JMPrevNextAccessoryView, you need to do the following:

-1.Add the source to your project.
+1. Add the source to your project.

 2. In your UITextViewDelegate and UITextFieldDelegate methods, add an instance of JMPrevNextAccessoryView using the -setInputAccessoryView method.